 But back to the first dive, I mean wow.

-When we arrived at the site, from the boat we could clearly see the bottom, as if through glass, maybe 70 feet below us.
+When we arrived at the site, from the boat we could clearly see the bottom as if through glass except more luminous, maybe 70 feet below us.
 We could easily identify the different fishes.
 As we dove in the 29 degrees C water, it was like being suspended in limpid liquid crystal.
-Outisde of dreams it is as close as you will ever get to flying.
+Outside of dreams it is as close as you will ever get to flying super hero style.
 Unbelievable.

 Most of the dives that week were about 50 to 60 min long, about the same thing in feet for depth, we saw white tips, all kinds of morays (peppered, zebra, dalmatian, green, golden) rays (eagle, porcupine), and lots of turtles.
 Of course there were also tons of reef fishes, including a new friend, the oriental sweetlips, that looks awesome as a juvenile and as an adult.
 I even spotted one of my all time favourites, the juvenile emperor angel fish.
 Plus octopus on every dive.
 As far as cool new critters are concerned we saw mantis shrimps, different nudibranchs and sea slugs, gobies living with shrimps, and for the first time a black and yellow ribbon eel.